Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 extension MoveDirection : RawRepresentable {
 }

+public struct NutritionPreviewResult : Codable {

+    public let portion: PassioNutritionAISDK.Portion?

+    public let calories: Double?

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws }

 /// The ObjectDetectionCandidate protocol returns the object detection result public protocol ObjectDetectionCandidate : PassioNutritionAISDK.ClassificationCandidate {

     /// boundingBox CGRect representing the predicted bounding box in normalized coordinates. var boundingBox: CGRect { get }
 }

+public struct Origin : Codable {

+    public let source: String

+    public let id: String

+    public let dataType: String?

+    public let timestamp: String?

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws }

 public protocol PackagedFoodCandidate {